ddeutils/dagtool/README.md

 > This DAG is the temp DAG for ingest data to GCP.
 """
-from dagtool import Factory, TaskModel, Context
+from dagtool import Factory, ToolModel, Context

 from airflow.models import DAG from airflow.utils.dates import days_ago